NSoiffer/MathCAT/README.md

 MathCAT is written in Rust and can be built to interface with C/C++.
 It can also be built with a Python interface.
 The Python interface is used by NVDA and by Orca.

+## Current Status
+MathCAT is under active development and I expect that by the end of September, it will be usable as a MathPlayer replacement for those using the English version.
+It will not be quite as complete or polished in some was as MathPlayer though.

+By the end of the year, I expect MathCAT to be ready for all English users and hope to have a good start on some of the translations.
+Initial translations will be based on programmatic translations from MathPlayer's (public) files and are likely to be very buggy until volunteers step forward to fix them.

+The MathML Working Group has begun work on allowing authors to express their intent as to the meaning of certain content and how it might be spoken.
+My goal is to use MathCAT as a testing ground for those ideas once they become solid enough for implementation.

 ## Why MathCAT?

 MathCAT is a follow-on to MathPlayer.
 I developed MathPlayer's accessibility while at Design Science starting back in 2004 after I joined Design Science.
 At the time, MathPlayer was chiefly designed to be a C++ plugin to Internet Explorer (IE) that displayed MathML on web pages.
 For quite some time, it was the most complete MathML implementation available.
 The original work for display of math was done by Design Science's founder Paul Topping and their chief technology officer, the late Robert Miner.
 Eventually, for numerous reasons, IE withdrew the interface that MathPlayer used for display and did not implement a replacement as the world was moving towards using JavaScript in the browser and not allowing security threats posed by external code.
 This left MathPlayer as an accessibility-only library called by other programs (chiefly NVDA).
 MathPlayer was proprietary, but was given away for free.